 Consider Other Travel Expenses

-While scoring a few free hotel nights for a cheap rate can help you score a weekend getaway for cheap, don’t forget to budget for the other aspects of your trip.
-If you’re driving to your destination, you need to factor in the costs of gas and meals on-the-go.
-If you're flying, figure out how much it will cost for airfare, airport parking, and snacks.
+While scoring a few free hotel nights for next to nothing can seem like a cheap weekend getaway, don’t forget to budget for the other aspects of your trip.
+If you’re driving to your destination, you need to factor in the cost of gas and a meal or two.
+If you're flying, there's airfare, airport parking, and snacks.
 If you fail to account for these expenses, your cheap trip could turn into a money pit quickly.

 Put Your Best “No” Face On